benhoyt/juju-docs/sdk/interact-with-pebble.md

 <a href="#heading--use-custom-notices-from-the-workload-container"><h2 id="heading--use-custom-notices-from-the-workload-container">Use custom notices from the workload container</h2></a>

 From version 3.4, Juju includes support for [Pebble Notices](https://github.com/canonical/pebble/#notices).
-Juju polls each container's Pebble server for new notices, and fires an event to the charm when a notice first occurs and each time it repeats.
+Juju polls each workload container's Pebble server for new notices, and fires an event to the charm when a notice first occurs as well as each time it repeats.

 Each notice has a *type* and *key*, the combination of which uniquely identifies it.
 A notice's count of occurrences is incremented every time a notice with that type and key combination occurs.